highskillmasters/highskillmasters-web/README.md

 # highskillmasters-web

-High Skill Masters web app.
+High Skill Masters web application that has:

+- Homepage
+- About
+- Events
+- Members

+For getting started as a developer, read the [CONTRIBUTING](./CONTRIBUTING.md) file.

 ## Tech Stack